Marshallblessing/learn_forking/README.md

 # learn_how_to_fork
-A repository to learn how to fork
-Successful forking and cloning
+Forking and cloning was successful